 Out of the four-story arcs this season, Isaac’s story was by far the most interesting.

 Ever since his introduction in season two, I have really enjoyed his character.
 He is a principled man who possesses both the power and skill to achieve his goals.
-And while he is can be ruthless, he is not without mercy.
+And while he can be ruthless, he is not without mercy.

 However, while trying to decide whether humanity is worth sparing, Isaac finds a town made up entirely of mind-controlled slaves.
 And after killing the wizard behind the enchantment, Isaac prepares for war against those who betrayed Dracula.